 The USB C or more correctly the USB Type-C connector provides many advantages over its predecessors.
 Providing improved connectivity, and robustness it is making a major introduction into the market.

 The USB Type-C or USB-C connector itself can support new USB capabilities like USB 3.1, USB 3.2 and now USB 4.
-As part of this, USB C also supports the improved USB Power Delivery, USB PD.
-Indeed its development has been closely linked with the introduction of these new USB standards.
-Typically USB Type-C is used with USB3, i.e. USB 3.0, 3.1, 3.2, etc,
+As part of this, USB C also supports the improved USB Power Delivery, USB PD capabilities.
+Indeed its development has been closely linked with the introduction of the USB 3 and later standards.
+In fact the USB Type-C is used with USB3, i.e. USB 3.0, 3.1, 3.2, etc,

 The standard USB connector used on items like flash memory cards and many computer connections of the Type-A, and there are other types as well that are used for camera connectors, smartphones and the like, but the type-A connector has remained the same for very many years.

 USB-C has been adopted for a huge number of devices from smartphones and tablets to computer laptops and beyond.
 Even the Apple lightning connector may be replaced, at least on smartphones for Europe.

 What is USB-C

 USB Type-C connector is the new smaller connector standard for USB.
 It is about a third the size of the old type-A connectors.